SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

     behaves the same as a function
     that takes those values as in-out parameters.

-..
-XXX This is a generalization of existing rules around inout.
-   Worth revisiting the discussion in the guide/reference to adjust wording there, now that it's a consequence of a general rule instead of a one-off rule specifically for in-out parameters.

 .. _MemorySafety_Methods:

 Conflicting Access to self in Methods